Department of Immigration and Border Protection: Citizenship

 The department's citizenship course provides an alternative pathway for taking the final step towards becoming an Australian citizen.
 In 2010–11, 27 citizenship courses were delivered across metropolitan and regional areas in Australia, and about 74,000 citizenship tests were administered globally during the year.

 On 26 January 2011, Australia Day, approximately 13,000 people became Australian citizens in about 325 citizenship ceremonies hosted by local councils and community groups across the country.
 Brisbane City Council, despite the devastating floods, hosted the largest Australia Day 2011 citizenship ceremony with more than 1,000 people becoming citizens at the Brisbane Convention and Exhibition Centre.

 Border security

-There are more than 30 million movements across Australia's borders every year.
-By 2020, indications are that these numbers are likely to increase to approximately 45 million movements per year.

 The department collects biometrics to help verify the identity of visa applicants in any future visa encounters.
 From December 2010, biometrics began to be collected across 15 countries in Africa, Asia, Europe and the Middle East.
 This initiative was undertaken in collaboration with the predecessor of UK Visas and Immigration.